pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Plugin_Developers_Guide/06_Plugin_Backend_UI.md

 ## I18n texts for plugins

 Pimcore supports i18n for plugin UI extensions.
-Fist see [Plugin Class](./03_Plugin_Class.md) how to prepare the data server-side.
+Fist see the [i18n section for bundles](./README.md) how to prepare the data server-side.

 Once this is done, translations can be accessed anywhere in the plugin's javascript by calling